trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 > Product can be used at a temperatures between -5°C and 50°C (23°F and 122°F).
 Avoid any extreme temperature changes.
 Recommended conditions for accurate readings are: 0°C to 30°C at less than 85% humidity.

-Which is about right for most of Central and Northern Europe / America / Asia for the Spring, Summer, and Autumn months.
+Which is about right for most of Central and Northern Europe, America, and Asia for the Spring, Summer, and Autumn months.

 ## Final verdict